Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Passive voice
   + A form of the verb "to be" + the past participle of the main verb;
-  + The main verb must be a transitive verb;
+  + The main verb must be transitive;
-  + Passive voice usually takes out the responsible party.
+  + The passive voice usually takes out the responsible party.

 + To turn the passive voice back to the active voice
   + Who does what to whom? - The agent.